TheLukaDragar/ABBhandtracking/README.md

 Edit RAPID if needed IP, PORT

 pip install -r requirements.txt

-cd ABB Robot movement control using camera object tracking and packets/

-python ForcePowers_start.py

 # How To Use

 Start simulation in RobotStudio, after you configured IP and PORT correctly in RAPID and config.py

-Launch tracking  with command python ForcePowers_start.py
+Launch tracking ForcePowers_start.py --python ForcePowers_start.py

 It should connect and print the Robot position in terminal